Panthers vs Hurricanes Odds, Spread, and Total

 Panthers vs Hurricanes Betting Trends

-- The total has gone OVER in nine of Florida's last 11 games.
+- The total has gone OVER in 13 of Florida's last 18 games.

-- The total has gone UNDER in four of Carolina's last six games.
+- The total has gone UNDER in six of Carolina's last nine games.

 Panthers vs Hurricanes Injury Reports